-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Strathmerton Primary they should start with the school Chaplain or the principal.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Strathmerton Primary they should start with their classroom teacher or the Principal. - PROTECT posters are displayed for students explaining in child-friendly language the processes that are in place at Strathmerton Primary School, so students know who to talk to if they are feeling unsafe or have a concern. - Strathmerton Primary School also addresses child safety through the School Wide Positive Behaviours (SWPBS) and Respectful Relationship lessons.